clappr/clappr/README.md

 :video_camera: Demo
 ---
-[Live demo](http://clappr.io/demo/) to test with a possibility to add external plugins.
+[Live demo](http://clappr.io/demo/) to test with support for external plugins.

 :triangular_flag_on_post: Table of Contents
 -----